konveyor/community/CONTRIBUTING.md

 repository, you can amend your commit with the sign-off by running

     git commit --amend -s

-## Pull Request Checklist

-When you submit your pull request, or you push new commits to it, our automated systems will run some checks on your new code.
-We require that your pull request passes these checks, but we also have more criteria than just that before we can accept and merge it.
-We recommend that you check the following things locally before you submit your code:

-⚠️ **Create a checklist that authors should use before submitting a pull request**

 ---
 This template has been taken from CNCF's contributing template and has been